LavirtheWhiolet/mtgox-client-lib/README.md

 "bin" directory contains source code for executables.
-Ruby scripts (with "*.rb" filename) may be executed directly, but don't forget to tell Ruby where the library resides (using "-I" key; for example: `ruby -Ilib bin/some-script.rb`).
+Ruby scripts (with "*.rb" filename) may be executed directly, but don't forget to tell Ruby where the library modules reside (using "-I" key; for example `ruby -Ilib bin/some-script.rb`).

-You may use Rake to perform various tasks: installing executables into home directory, building HTML documentation.
+You may use Rake to perform various tasks (for example, installing executables into system directory with executables).
 Use `rake --tasks` command to see what you can do with Rake here (and what is implemented in "Rakefile").

 Development